Aguachile

 Mexican shrimp aguachile in a glass bow, with shrimp, lime juice, cilantro, and cucumbers.

-• Raw Shrimp: Any size of shrimp will work for this dish.
-If using frozen shrimp, make sure to buy raw shrimp and defrost it fully.
-The shell should be removed and shrimp should be deveined.
+• Use fresh shrimp: Any size of shrimp will work for this dish.
+If using frozen shrimp, make sure to buy raw shrimp and defrost them fully.
+The shell should be removed, and the shrimp should be deveined.

 How to Make Shrimp Aguachile